 The following figure illustrates an example of Central Station/Remote Station Receiver or Protected Premises Receiving Unit reporting using a 411UDAC.
-The relay contacts of the MS-4424 may be used to trip any dialer listed for Central Station/Remote Station services.
+The relay contacts of the MRP-4424 may be used to trip any dialer listed for Central Station/Remote Station services.
 For additional information refer to the Instruction Manual for the 411UDAC.

-- All connections between the control panel and the 411UDAC must be in conduit, less than 20 feet (6.1 meters) in length in the same room. - Any zone of the 411UDAC can be wired to function as alarm, trouble or supervisory; the unit must be programmed accordingly.
+- All connections between the control panel and the 411UDAC must be in conduit, less than 20 feet (6.1 meters) in length in the same room. - The MRP-4424 is non suitable for transmission of a supervisory signal to the DACT. - Any zone of the 411UDAC can be wired to function as alarm or trouble; the unit must be programmed accordingly.
 In this example, Zone 1 is wired to the control panel's alarm relay, Zone2 is wired to the control panel's trouble relay, and Zone 3 is wired to the optional module's supervisory relay. - AC power is supplied directly to the 411UDAC, not through the control panel.
 AC wiring for both the 411UDAC and the control panel must be connected to the same AC branch circuit. - End-of-Line Resistors must terminate all circuits.
 In this example, Zone 4 is unused and is terminated at the board. - When employing a DACT, place the JP1 jumper, on the control panel, as shown below.
 This directs the panel to transmit all trouble conditions except AC LOSS.
 The DACT must be configured to transmit AC power loss to the central station.